IQComputing/wpcf7-recaptcha/readme.txt

 1. Install this (Contact Form 7 - reCaptcha v2) plugin
 1. Update Contact Form 7 to the latest version
 1. Re-add the reCaptcha version 2 API keys (if no keys are currently set).
-For more information you may read the [Contact Form 7 documentation](https://contactform7.com/recaptcha-v2/ "Contact Form 7 reCaptcha(v2)")
+For more information you may read [How to Generate Google reCAPTCHA v2 Keys](https://www.iqcomputing.com/support/articles/generate-google-recaptcha-v2-keys/) by IQComputing and [Contact Form 7 documentation](https://contactform7.com/recaptcha-v2/ "Contact Form 7 reCaptcha(v2)")
 1. Using the left-hand admin navigation in the Contact Form 7 subpages click "reCaptcha Version" (Contact -> reCaptcha Version)
 1. Once on the "Contact Form 7 - reCaptcha v2" settings page, select from the select list "reCaptcha Version 2" and click "save"